HlulaniSibanda/Chip-Sales-Analysis/README.md

 2. Open the project in RStudio or your preferred IDE.
 3. Run `chip-sales-analysis.R` to execute the analysis.

 *Ensure all necessary libraries are installed.
-See the `requirements.txt` file for details.*
+See the `install_packages.R` file for details.*

 ## Future Improvements
 - Customer Segmentation: Further refine customer segments using clustering techniques.